Gulf Forum Seminar Options

 The Divine Drama – Bible Overview - Peter Saunders

-Dr. Peter Saunders trained as a general surgeon in Auckland, New Zealand before serving as a missionary doctor in Kenya.
+Dr. Peter Saunders trained as a general surgeon in Auckland, New Zealand before serving as a doctor in Kenya.
 After theological training at All Nations Christian College, he then left clinical medicine and served with the Christian Medical Fellowship UK for 27 years, including eight years as Head of Student Ministries and 19 years as Chief Executive.
-At the same time, he served 13 years as Director of the Care Not Killing Alliance in end-of-life advocacy.
 In 2019, he became Chief Executive of the International Christian Medical & Dental Association (ICMDA), which brings together Christian medical and dental associations in more than 100 countries.
-His current work involves leadership training, teaching evangelism and ethics, medical missions, writing, editing and media work.
 Peter and his wife Kirsty live in St. Albans in the United Kingdom, and they have three sons and four grandchildren.
 They are members of Spicer Street Church St Albans.